 How Much Does A Mini Goldendoodle Cost?

 A Miniature Goldendoodle puppy has an average cost of $1500 to $2500.
 The higher price is largely due to the popularity of the teddy bear breed, and will also vary with the quality and location of the breeder.
-A quality breeder is going to have more experience in dealing with Mini Goldendoodles than a pet store or puppy mill…and you are going to pay for it.
+A quality and reputable breeder is going to have more experience in dealing with Mini Goldendoodles than a pet store or puppy mill …and you are going to pay for it.

 The higher price is worth it since you can get a history of your new pet’s parentage, medical conditions, and vaccinations.

 Finally, the price is also dependent on the Filial or “F” class of dogs.
 An F1 Mini Goldendoodle is generally less expensive than an F2, which requires more attention to the genetic heritage than an F1.
 Like a fine wine, multi-generational litters will require time to ensure the desired mix of traits passed down to each tiny Goldendoodle puppy.